norvig/paip-lisp/docs/chapter11.md

 `(capital Sacramento CA)`

-We are using Lisp syntax, because we want a Prolog interpreter that can be imbedded in Lisp.
+We are using Lisp syntax, because we want a Prolog interpreter that can be embedded in Lisp.
 The actual Prolog notation would be `population` (`sf, 750000`).
 Here are some facts pertaining to the `likes` relation: